Four ways to tell better stories with research data

 "You’re never going to kill storytelling, because it’s built into the human plan.
 We come with it."

 - Margaret Atwood, author of The Handmaid's Tale

 If our industry is any example to go by, Margaret Atwood was onto something.
 We’ve been talking about 'storytelling' when it comes to market research insights, for decades, and it shows no signs of slowing.
-In fact, as data has continued to increase in both volume and speed, the difficulty extrapolating the story from it has simultaneously risen.
-How do we cut through the clutter to engage, enthrall and enlighten others with our insights?
+As data has continued to increase in both volume and speed, the difficulty extrapolating the story from it has simultaneously risen.
+How do we cut through the clutter to engage, enthrall, and enlighten others with our insights?

 Experiences in the art of storytelling vary

 You may remember being bounced on your dad’s knee before bed, and being enthralled by his upward inflections as he told stories from his childhood.

 Or you may vividly recall the hand-crafted, humor-laden montage that was delivered by the best man at your wedding.

 Both share a common element – the ability for the speaker to engage the listener (or viewer) with a well-presented story.
 Successfully delivered stories are usually distilled from personal experience so that they can connect with others on many levels.